-A guide to problems, costs, maintenance and repair for your 1996 Pontiac Grand Am
+A guide to repairs, service, and maintenance costs for your 1996 Pontiac Grand Am

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
 Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
 Replacing the intake manifold gasket should correct these leaks.